 Technology matters.
-Surface work and reconnaissance drilling at New Boston by Conoco, Gulf and Bear Creek in the 1960s and 70s established the sheer scale of the porphyry-skarn system across a strike length of 4 km of sheeted and stockwork veins exposed on surface, and intersected significant grades and thickness of moly' mineralization in numerous drill holes (see Figure 9).
-But a sector collapse in 1981 left that work unfinished with regard to identifying and drilling a mineralized porphyry intrusion as the source for the sheeted and stockwork veins exposed at surface.
+Surface work and reconnaissance drilling at New Boston by Conoco, Gulf and Bear Creek in the 1960s and 70s established the sheer scale of the porphyry-skarn system across a strike length of 4 km of sheeted and stockwork veins exposed on surface, and intersected significant grades and thickness of moly' mineralization in numerous drill holes.
+But a sector collapse in 1981 left that work unfinished, namely the proposed follow-up drilling to the quartz-garnet stockwork veins with moly and copper observed in drill holes NB-1 and 4 on either end of the system of sheeted veins and dykes exposed on surface along a 2,100 m strike between Jeep Mine and East Zone.

-Some 40 years later, new multi-sensor airborne gradient magnetics and 3D array DCIP geophysical technologies that were not available to Conoco at the time today provide VR with a clear path forward to complete the story and undertake the drilling that was proposed by Conoco but never completed to follow up on the quartz-garnet stockwork veins with moly and copper observed in drill holes NB-1 and 4 on either end of the system of sheeted veins and dykes along a 2,100 m strike exposed on surface (see Figure 10).
+Some 40 years later, new multi-sensor airborne gradient magnetics and 3D array DCIP geophysical technologies that were not available to Conoco at the time today provide VR with a clear picture to discover the porphyry stocks with high temperature potassic alteration mineral assemblages and concentrated quartz vein stockworks with conductive copper sulfide at the center of the system.